St Barnabas' Church, Crewe: History

+St Barnabas' Church in the catholic tradition of the Church of England.
+As the parish has passed resolutions that reject the ordination of women as priests, it receives alternative episcopal oversight from the Bishop of Beverley (currently Stephen Race) and is a member of The Society.

 Architecture

 Exterior

 St Barnabas' is constructed in brick and red terracotta with red tiled roofs.
 The architectural style is Perpendicular.
 Its plan consists of a three-bay nave, north and south aisles, a single-bay chancel, and a southeast vestry.
 Towards the west end is a shingled flèche.
 On each side of the church are three cross-gables containing the aisle windows that are timbered at the apexes.
 The gables at the east and west ends of the church are also timbered.

 Interior

 The authors of the Buildings of England series describe the interior of the church as "noble – clear, spacious and open, without being in the least bleak".
 The arcades consist of terracotta arches carried on pink sandstone piers.
 Between the nave and the chancel is an open timber screen.
 At the west end of the nave is a glazed screen forming a baptistry.
 The reredos and the pulpit are decorated with carving.
 In the seven-light east window is stained glass dated 1901.
 The two-manual organ was built in 1887 by Wadsworth, and extended in 1957 by J. W. Walker.